top of page

 Turning the Tide: Charting a New Course for Higher Education and Public Perception

-Higher education is at a pivotal moment, facing threats from policymakers and doubts from the public at large.
-This year alone, colleges and universities have seen political attacks that resulted in recission of federal funding, grilling of campus leaders before Congressional committees, resignations of presidents under pressure, an expansion of the endowment tax, and dramatic cuts to aid programs that support college access and workforce education.
+Colleges and universities have seen political attacks that resulted in recission of federal funding, grilling of campus leaders before 6 Congressional committees, resignations of presidents under pressure, and dramatic cuts to aid programs that support college access and workforce education.
+This session will discuss why this is happening, what the public perception has been through this discourse, and how the higher ed community can push back against this rhetoric.

 Featured Speakers: